grafana/github-datasource/README.md

 ## Frequently Asked Questions

-- **I am using GitHub OAuth on Grafana.
-Can my users make requests with their individual GitHub accounts instead of a shared `access_token`?**

-No. This requires changes in Grafana first.
-See [this issue](https://github.com/grafana/grafana/issues/26023) in the Grafana project.

 - **Why does it sometimes take up to 5 minutes for my new pull request / new issue / new commit to show up?**

 We have aggressive caching enabled due to GitHub's rate limiting policies.
 When selecting a time range like "Last hour", a combination of the queries for each panel and the time range is cached temporarily.